judaro13/simple-form/readme.md

 ### Information

 Simple ruby server for display a new user form.
 Fields validated and using sha256 for hashing password.
 This app expect that the users_enpoint application run in localhost:8000.
+Used Boostrap and JQuery.

 ### Install